mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/3-hello-world.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Hello world!

-Now, let's start coding!
+Now, give this new service a try!
-Let's start by giving our agent the ability to show the web screens.
+Let's start by giving our agent the ability to show the Armory screens.
 Just create the file `java/agents/Felix.java` and add the following functions:

 ```java title="java/agents/Felix.java"
 package agents;

 import java.util.Map;